systemik/ians-davinci-resolve-scripts/README.md

 I started exploring the DaVinci Resolve API a little while back to see if there was an easy way to render a bunch of timelines at once … since I missed that from Premiere Pro.
 Turns out it IS possible, and a whole lot of other stuff besides.

+# Requirements.

 These are scripts that I find super helpful and use nearly every day.
 I've tested them with Python 3 and Resolve 16, so if you're not using those then there's a good chance they won't work.

+They're only tested on MacOS.
+I don't have Windows or Linux to try out.

 # Installation.

 Clone or download this repository and run them from the resulting folder.
-To run everything you'll need [Python 3](https://www.python.org), [DaVinci Resolve 16](https://www.blackmagicdesign.com/products/davinciresolve), and [fzf](https://github.com/junegunn/fzf).
+To run most everything you'll need [Python 3](https://www.python.org), [DaVinci Resolve 16](https://www.blackmagicdesign.com/products/davinciresolve).

+To run `quickswitch.py` you'll also need [fzf](https://github.com/junegunn/fzf).

 # The Scripts.

 They're divided up into Renaming Things, Rendering Things, Opening Things, and Listing Things.

+A couple of them use regular expressions.
+If you don't know what these are, they're very powerful and handy way to search text.
+There's [plenty of documentation](https://ryanstutorials.net/regular-expressions-tutorial/) out there.

 ## Renaming things